utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 > **[Partners are available on Postman Enterprise plans.](https://www.postman.com/pricing)**

-You can manage external partners similarly to internal team members.
+You can manage external partners similarly to internal team users.
 To learn more, see [Partner Workspaces](/docs/collaborating-in-postman/using-workspaces/partner-workspaces/).

 ## Managing your team’s Postman plan